 - SkillsFuture Credit aims to encourage individuals to take ownership of their skills development and lifelong learning.
 Starting January 2016, all Singapore Citizens (SCs) aged 25 and above will receive an opening credit of S$500.

 The Singapore Government will provide periodic top-ups to SkillsFuture Credit and as there is no expiry date, SC students may accumulate their SkillsFuture Credit and use it on top of existing government subsidies to pay their tuition fees at SUSS.

 View the list of FAQs on SkillsFuture Credit

 For newly enrolled students, if written notice of withdrawal is given within the cooling off period1, a full refund of the fees paid less $117.70 (inclusive of GST) administrative charge will be given.
 No refund will be given for withdrawal or deferment thereafter.

 Existing students who leave the University after the commencement of the semester, either through withdrawal on their own accord or termination of candidature by the University, will be liable to pay fees for the entire semester.

-Student who withdraw from the University within one month after the completion of the SUSS/OBS Team Building activity is liable to pay for the costs of the SUSS/OBS Team Building activity.
+Student who withdraw from the University within one month after the completion of SUSS Experiential Teambuilding programme (ETB101) is liable to pay for the costs of the SUSS Experiential Teambuilding programme.

 1The cooling off period is defined as 7 working days after payment of the fees for the first semester of your admissions to SUSS.
 To expedite the administrative process for refund, you are strongly encouraged to submit your notice of withdrawal or deferment to SUSS in person.